edgeimpulse/voice-activated-microbit/README.md

 You can fix this by either:

 1. Add more data :-)
-2. Or, disable moving average by going into ei_run_classifier.h (in the edge-impulse-sdk directory) and removing:
+2. Or, disable the moving average filter by going into `ei_run_classifier.h` (in the edge-impulse-sdk directory) and removing:

     ```
         for (size_t ix = 0; ix < EI_CLASSIFIER_LABEL_COUNT; ix++) {